dan1229/django_dans_notifications/README.md

 ]
 ```

-3. Include the notifications URLconf in your project urls.py for the REST API endpoints like this:
+3. Include the URL configs in your project `urls.py` for the REST API endpoints like this:

 ```python
 path("api/notifications/", include("django_dans_notifications.urls")),